The Melt Flight Crew

 Director Troupe

-Neurochemical Expedition Officer
+Neurochemical Officer

 Joey Troupe (guitar/vocals) has played in several Pittsburgh-based bands since 2007, including Blackbird Pie, The Electric Pear, Jags on the Mon, and Paddy the Wanderer — which released an EP and several LPs, performed regionally, and had a song featured on a Netflix series.
 He also founded the Oakland Pop Festival.